Anonymoususs25/cybersecurity_dataset_research_domain_2025/README.md

 ##  Repository Structure

 ### **1. Code Files**
 - `all_codes_in_one_first_script.PY` – Python script containing consolidated functions for dataset extraction and processing.
+This is are very first script, we started with Zero Shot Technique here.
 - `all_codes_in_one_uss.ipynb` – Jupyter Notebook version of the main script for easier debugging and visualization.

 ### **2. Datasets and Results**